Historical Landmarks in Cuba

 San Pedro de la Roca Castle, Santiago de Cuba

 Rivalry tore through the Caribbean in the 17th and 18th centuries, which made the fort of San Pedro de la Roca Castle in Santiago de Cuba one of the region’s most important defence points.
-This incredible fort is one of the most important historical sites in Cuba and is a perfect example of Spanish-America military architecture.
+This incredible fort is one of the most important historical sites in Cuba and is a perfect example of Spanish-American military architecture.

 It’s one of the most historic sites in Cuba’s rich history, added to the UNESCO list in 1997.
 Some of the best views in all of Santiago de Cuba can be found atop the castle walls, looking out over the ocean.
 There’s also a small museum inside the fort where visitors can learn a little more about its history.

 Desembarco del Granma National Park